The short first look gives Simon a way to test whether there is enough public evidence to produce a useful customer journey review.

 Competitor context

-Three local competitors where suitable, with clear commercial meaning rather than a list of names.
+Relevant local alternatives where suitable, with clear commercial meaning rather than a list of names.

 Trust signals